IMAGE-ET/orthancOpenGL/README.md

-orthancOpenGL
+OrthancOpenGL
 =============

-An Orthanc mad on OpenGL as Computer Graphics Final Project
+An Orthanc Tower made on OpenGL as Computer Graphics Final Project